$125 off any CGM Plan. Use code FALL125

 Doctor pricking patient's finger for blood

 Did you know that people with diabetes have a higher chance of developing anemia?
-As both of these conditions affect the blood, it makes sense that the two might be connected.
+It makes sense that the two might be connected as both conditions can impact red blood cell production.

 What is Anemia?